qcif-training/intro_nlp_lmm_v1.0/episodes/01-introduction.md

 ## 1.1.
 Introduction to NLP Workshop

 Natural Language Processing (NLP) is becoming a popular and robust tool for a wide range of research projects.
-In this episode we embark on a journey to explore the transformative power of NLP tools in the realm of research.
+In this episode, we embark on a journey to explore the transformative power of NLP tools in the realm of research.

 It is tailored for researchers who are keen on harnessing the capabilities of NLP to enhance and expedite their work.
 Whether you are delving into text classification, extracting pivotal information, discerning sentiments, summarizing extensive documents, translating across languages, or developing sophisticated question-answering systems, this session will lay the foundational knowledge you need to leverage NLP effectively.